Sjogren's Advocate - a user's guide

 Subscribers are notified of new blog posts and website pages via email.
 If you subscribe, expect 2-3 emails per month.
 You must routinely click on the emails and link to the site, or Wix will automatically unsubscribe you!

 Yes, there is one.
 The website of the Sjogren’s Foundation (SF).
 I didn’t write the word “one” accidentally.
-Mainstream medical websites (e.g., ACR and Mayo) do not adequately reflect the current understanding of Sjogren’s as a serious systemic disease.
+Mainstream medical websites (e.g., ACR and Mayo clinic) do not adequately reflect the current understanding of Sjogren’s as a serious systemic disease.
 This is misleading to clinicians and patients alike.

 Sjogrens Advocate provides specific self-advocacy tools and basic PCP education.
-This website is independent, and the contents are entirely my responsibility.
+This website is independent of the Sjogren's Foundation.
+The content of webpages and blog posts are entirely my responsibility.
 The scope of my work is a sliver compared to the broad and impactful work of the SF.
 For more details about the unique role of Sjogrens Advocate, please read The Real Reason for Sjogrens Advocate blog post (1-22-19).

 I highly recommend that you use Sjogrens Advocate in conjunction with Sjogren’s Foundation (www.sjogrens.org).
 I will highlight some of my favorite features and other Sjogren’s Foundation resources in the next blog post.